-CDC predicts continued declines in COVID-19 hospitalizations and deaths over next 4 weeks - Local News 8
+CDC predicts continued declines in Covid-19 hospitalizations and deaths over next 4 weeks - Local News 8

 By Madeline Holcombe, CNN

-COVID-19 deaths and hospitalizations are expected to decline over the next fours weeks, according to ensemble forecasts from the US Centers for Disease Control and Prevention published Wednesday.
+Covid-19 deaths and hospitalizations are expected to decline over the next four weeks, according to ensemble forecasts from the US Centers for Disease Control and Prevention published Wednesday.

 The latest forecast predicts 740,000 to 762,000 reported deaths by November 6.
 It’s third consecutive week of a projected decrease in newly reported deaths.